ConorWilliams/libfork/docs/tour.md

 - __Parent:__ A task that spawns other tasks.
 - __Child:__ A task that is spawned by another task.

 The tasking/fork-join interface is designed to mirror [Cilk](https://en.wikipedia.org/wiki/Cilk) and other fork-join frameworks.
-The best way to learn is by example, lets start with the canonical introduction to fork-join, the recursive Fibonacci function, in regular C++ it looks like this:
+The best way to learn is by example, let's start with the canonical introduction to fork-join, the recursive Fibonacci function, in regular C++ it looks like this:

 ```cpp
 auto fib(int n) -> int {